 S.B.
 981 was filed in response to a recommendation in the Commission to Rebuild Texas Report. (see recommendation 4, page 94; see also pages 74-75).
 This is also a recommendation in the Senate Committee on Health & Human Services Interim Report (see page 14).
-(Original Author's/Sponsor's Statement of Intent)

-S.B.
+As proposed, S.B.
 981 amends current law relating to the disaster supplemental nutrition assistance program.